zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ### Running a Ruby Program

-Once you have a ruby program as a file, you can run it through the ruby interpreter to execute it.
-Your ruby interpreter is accessible via the `ruby` command in your command line (assuming you have ruby installed correctly).
+Once you have a Ruby program as a file, you can run it through the Ruby interpreter to execute it.
+Your Ruby interpreter is accessible via the `ruby` command in your command line (assuming you have ruby installed correctly).

 When you type in `ruby -v` you should see the version of Ruby you are currently running.